Skip to main content

 This is where that freedom shows up in a real way.
 At launch, MoveWith will cost $1 per week with a one-week free trial.
 If you complete three sessions in a week, your next week is free.
 No other body doubling service currently offers anything like this, and I genuinely doubt they will - because rewarding consistency so aggressively that your most engaged users pay nothing goes against the core business model of a company that needs to maximize revenue for shareholders.

 I built this because I needed it and I think you might need it too.
-Join the waitlist for early access and let's move together.
+Try the beta on TestFlight and let's move together.

 Emma is the founder of MoveWith and has had ADHD her entire life.
 She built MoveWith because she needed it and couldn't find it.